mohamedsobhy77/QA-Zero-to-Hire/README.md

 # QA-Zero-to-Hire
-A practical open-source roadmap designed to help aspiring QA Engineers become job-ready through structured learning, hands-on projects, interview preparation, and continuous practice.
+🚀 A practical roadmap to become a job-ready QA Engineer.